Why Cleaning Isn’t the Same as Decluttering—And Why Mixing Them Up Is Exhausting!

 - Restores visual calm

-BUT here’s the important part—tidying does not change your home!
-It just returns it to baseline.
-A tidy home can still be cluttered, dysfunctional, and overwhelming…it just looks better.
+Tidying makes daily life smoother.
+But here’s the truth: tidying does not change your home.
+A tidy home can still be cluttered, chaotic, and hard to manage—it just looks better on the surface.

 Cleaning: